 A colposcopy will be able to inform the doctor (and you) whether the abnormal smear result is due to HPV infection, or cellular abnormality such as CIN (cervical intraepithelial neoplasia) .

 How is a colposcopy different from a Pap smear?

 A colposcopy is a lot like getting a Pap smear, the main difference being the tools used to perform the examination .
 A Pap smear involves your doctor collecting cells from your cervix using a brush or spatula, but in a colposcopy, your doctor will use a special magnifying instrument called a colposcope.
 Both screenings usually take around 10–15 minutes to perform.

 What you can expect during your colposcopy

-The colposcopy is performed by an experienced doctor and is a day procedure.
+An experienced doctor performs the colposcopy and is a day procedure.
 In some cases, it can be done by a family doctor who is familiar with gynaecological check-ups.

 Once the magnifying instrument, or colposcope, provides a clear view of your cervix, your doctor will look through the lens to identify any abnormalities.
 They may apply a special solution to the area, as it helps to highlight any suspicious cells.
 The solution can sometimes be slightly uncomfortable and cause a burning or tingling sensation.

-If suspicious cells are identified, your doctor will want to take a sample of the tissue (a ‘biopsy’) to send for further examination at a laboratory to confirm what they see.
+If suspicious cells are identified, your doctor will want to take a tissue sample (a ‘biopsy’) to send for further examination at a laboratory to confirm what they see.
 If your doctor does not identify any suspicious cells, the results of your colposcopy can usually be relayed to you during your appointment.
 If you’ve had a biopsy, your doctor will let you know when your results can be expected.